 A simple example of the structure of the par.txt is described in Fig. 14.
 Parameters are soil-, landuse-or region-dependent.
 There are also general parameters used for the total model domain.
 Parameters dependent on soil and landuse classes have to be ordered in the same way as in the GeoClass.txt file.
-As you can see the par.txt file example in Fig 14 has the same number of landuse and soil parameters as described in the GeoClass file in Fig. 8.
 Region-dependent parameters are parameters which collectively alter groups of parameters and allow for regional tuning (super-parameters).
 Parameter regions for these have to be defined in GeoData.txt in a column named PARREG.

-Figure 14: A basic example of par.txt (click to enlarge).
+Figure 14: A basic example of par.txt.
 One row per parameter.
 Comment rows can be inserted using '!!'.